schmoelder/diss/doc/06_operating_modes/smb/smb.md

 By calling the {meth}`~CADETProcess.modelBuilder.CarouselBuilder.build_process` method, a regular {class}`~CADETProcess.processModel.Process` object is constructed which can be simulated just as usual using **CADET**.
 It contains the assembled flow sheet with all columns, as well as the events required for simulation.

-Since multi column systems often exhibit a transient startup behavior, it might be useful to simulate multiple cycles until cyclic stationarity is reached (see {ref}`stationarity_guide`).
+Since multi column systems often exhibit a transient startup behavior, it might be useful to simulate multiple cycles until cyclic stationarity is reached (see section {numref}`stationarity`).
 Because this simulation is computationally expensive, only a few simulations are run for the documentation.
 Please run this simulation locally to see the full results.